 - Hardening or thickening of skin

 Lymphedema is a health condition can occur after surgery, chemotherapy or radiation therapy.
 Other causes include infection, obesity, venous insufficiency, trauma, as well as recovery from joint replacement and other surgeries.

-Garnet Health offers rehabilitation services in Orange and Sullivan counties from high-quality, compassionate rehabilitation specialists in Middletown, Harris and Callicoon, NY.
+Garnet Health offers these services in Orange County from high-quality, compassionate rehabilitation specialists.

 After Diagnosis of Lymphedema

 Once you are diagnosed with lymphedema, we will need a written prescription from your doctor, and, depending on your insurance, pre-authorization to evaluate and treat your symptoms.
 Our staff will work with you, your family, and your physician to develop a comprehensive and customized plan of care.
 Registration is required for your initial evaluation.

 Our Norton-trained, certified lymphedema specialist uses a non-invasive program known as Complete Decongestive Therapy (CDT) to treat lymphedema.
 Every patient’s symptoms and response to treatment are different, so the specific course of treatment varies by individual.
 The average therapy session lasts approximately 60 minutes and generally, you should expect to be treated five times a week for at least two weeks.

 The following techniques may be incorporated into your individualized therapy plan; however, your treatment plan will be highly customized to you based on your overall health, lymphedema symptoms, and the affect area of your condition.
 Our specialists will provide you with additional education and thoroughly explain your treatment plan with you.

 - Manual Lymphatic Drainage (MLD) - MLD is a gentle, hands-on treatment of both the affected body part and adjacent selected areas.
 MLD can move lymph fluid from the swollen region into parts of the lymphatic system that are still functioning.